TimFenwick15/Arm-Assembly-Examples/README.md

 The rest are vector mode which means if they wrap, they can use additional space.

+If you do VCMP, you need to copy the flags into the Arm status registers with:
+`VMRS APSR_nzcv, FPSCR`

 ## mov vs ldr
 Essentially do the same thing. mov can be faster, but operands must meet space requirements.
 The assembler may change your ldr for a mov.